asadmaza/UWA-Notes/CloudComputingExam.md

   ]
 }
 ```

 *Implication of Misuse*: Incorrect configuration of resource-based policies could expose resources to unauthorized access.
-Here are the notes for the topic "IAM - Identity Access Management Continued" in Markdown format based on the provided screenshots.

 ## Permissions Boundary
 - **Definition**: Sets the maximum permissions an identity-based policy can grant.
 - **Example**: A permissions boundary attached to an IAM user named Alice.
 - **Effective Permissions**: Intersection between the identity-based policy and permissions boundary defines the actions a user can take.
 *Example JSON*:
 ```json

 {
   "Version": "2012-10-17",
   "Statement": [